General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: CONCLUDING REMARKS

-We finally would like to quote that our method can be applied to the S0 set of stars orbiting the hypothetical black hole SgrA* as well as to other galaxies as the M31, where two red giants (known as P1 and P2) whose kinematics are consistent with circular stellar disks, revolve around a supermassive black hole known as P3 \cite{M31}, and Active Galactic Nuclei like Centaurus A (NGC5128) where both molecular gas \cite{Neumayer:2007ic} and red stars \cite{CenA} orbit around a supermassive black hole, for instance.
-The method can also be applied to the analysis of intermediate mass black holes, with masses of few thousand solar masses, like those detected in the Arches cluster \cite{Port}, the star association GCIRS13 in the Galactic center \cite{Mai}, the $\omega$ Cen \cite{Noyola}, among others.
-Moreover, an appropriate modification of the method can also be applied to binary systems, accretion disks, and the Solar System in order to relativistically estimate the mass and rotation parameter of the central source around which the stars/gas revolve.
+Finally, a simplified version of this method has been used to estimate the black hole mass of the dynamical system NGC 4258 in \citep{NHALCLC}, while a suitable modification of it can be applied to the S0 set of stars orbiting the black hole SgrA*, to other galactic center with supermassive black holes, like the core of M31, where two red giants (known as P1 and P2) whose kinematics are consistent with circular stellar disks, revolve around a supermassive black hole known as P3 \citep{M31} with mass $M_\bullet \approx 1.4 \times 10^{8} M_{\bigodot}$, and to Active Galactic Nuclei like Centaurus A (NGC5128) where both molecular gas \citep{Neumayer:2007ic} and red stars \citep{CenA} orbit around a supermassive black hole of mass $M_\bullet \approx 5 \times 10^{7} M_{\bigodot}$.